✓ Updated February 2026

 Essential Travel Tips

 Embrace the 'menu del día' for lunch!
-Many restaurants offer a fantastic three-course meal with a drink for around €10-€15, especially on weekdays.
-It's a delicious and budget-friendly way to experience local cuisine without breaking the bank.
+Many restaurants offer a fantastic three-course meal with a drink for around €10-€15, usually between 1 PM and 4 PM.
+It's a delicious and incredibly budget-friendly way to experience local cuisine, saving you a bundle compared to à la carte dinners.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.